JohanSchott/Pade_approximants/README.md

 ### Parameters in `pade.par`
 Below follows a description about each line in the input parameter file `pade.par`.

-1)  Works as a header (or can be left empty).
+1)  Works as a header (this line can be left empty).

 2)  Settings for the output real-axis mesh.
+    Three parameters: wmin, wmax, Nw

-3)  Sets the distance above the real-axis for the output mesh.
+3)  Distance above the real-axis for the output mesh.

 4)  Lowest index in the file `pade.in` to use for the continuations.
     Three parameters: nminstart, nminfinish, nminstep.